Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 References:

-When writing a resume with zero experience, it’s vital to focus on transferable abilities.
-They are the qualities you’ve acquired through your involvement in like volunteering, internships and other extracurricular activities which are applicable to the job you want to do in your field.
-As an example, if were a part of a student organisation perhaps you have experiences in leadership, teamwork, or event planning.
-Be sure to highlight your abilities as well as the accomplishments you’ve achieved with these skills.
+In writing your resume with no prior experience, it’s essential to emphasise transferable skills.
+These are the skills were acquired through various activities such as internships, volunteer work or other activities that could be put to use in the job you want to do in your industry.
+As an example, if were part of a student organisation and have prior experience in teamwork, leadership, or event planning.
+Be sure to mention these abilities and the achievements that you have made in these areas.

 Contact and name information